SEARCH THE UPPER DECK BLOG

 It can be fun to purchase older trading card products looking for a hot rookie from a particular year or trying to put together a set.
 It can also be frustrating if you open that product and find an autograph redemption card that has expired and is no longer valid.

 Some Upper Deck products include autograph redemption cards that expire.
 Upper Deck publishes on boxes and packs, “Packs may contain time sensitive Redemption cards.
 Be certain to adhere to the expiration dates in order to redeem your card.
 No redemption will be honored past the expiration date.”
-Although customers and dealers are aware of these limitations, Upper Deck provides a limited opportunity for collectors to participate in a raffle for autograph cards and various other prizes (the “Raffle”) at The Industry Summit in the spring, the National Sports Collectors Convention in the summer, and the Sport Card & Memorabilia Expo in November (each a “Convention” or collectively the “Conventions”).
+Although customers and dealers are aware of these limitations, Upper Deck provides a limited opportunity for collectors to participate in a raffle for autograph cards and various other prizes (the “Raffle”) at the Sport Card & Memorabilia Expo in May, the National Sports Collectors Convention in the summer, and the Sport Card & Memorabilia Expo in November (each a “Convention” or collectively the “Conventions”).